pocomane/brewed-in-the-apocalypse/bita.md

-__Assign an harm__ - when you have to assign an harm, chose one or few words that represent physical injuries, mental stress, or any other negative condition that make sense for the setting; the target player adds such harm to eir character sheet.
+__Assign an harm__ - when you have to assign an harm, chose one or few words that represent physical injuries, mental stress, or any other negative condition that make sense for the setting; the target protagonist adds such harm to eir character sheet.
 Obviously the chosen harm must follow by the fiction, ant they will cause effects in the fiction.

 The harms may never be used to give a bonus to an action.
-If it would help the players to reach their goals, it is simply ignored.
+If it would help the protagonists to reach their goals, it is simply ignored.

 The harms can be removed when something related happen in the fiction, as explained in the __Remove an harm__ move.